simple-acme/simple-acme.github.io/manual/renewal-management.md

 alternative certificate solution before the certificate reaches its natural expiration date.
 - You can cancel a renewal from the main menu.
 The program will then delete the `.renewal.json` file from disk and forget about it.
-- You can cancel from the command line using the arguments `--cancel [--friendlyname xxx|-id xxx]`.
+- You can cancel from the command line using the arguments `‑‑cancel [--friendlyname xxx|-id xxx]`.
 The effects are the same as above.
 - You can delete the `.renewal.json` file yourself.
 The effects are the same as above.